 Did you speak to him after the finale of the original series?

-"He text messaged me the next day, actually, and apologized for betraying our decision."
+"He text messaged me the next day, actually, and apologised for betraying our decision."

 Meaning that you were both going to say no at the altar.